 Custom Glass Countertops, Islands, Tabletops, & Bars

-Over the years we have produced thousands of unique custom glass countertops, islands, bars, and tabletops, using thick glass, ColorFuse glass, and slumped glass, in a seemingly infinite variety of colors, patterns, shapes, and textures, and yet we still view every new project as an opportunity to create something special.
+Over the years we have produced thousands of unique custom glass countertops, islands, bars, and tabletops, using thick glass, ColorFuse glass, and slumped glass, in a seemingly infinite variety of colors, patterns, shapes, and textures.
+We view every new project as an opportunity to create something distinctive and exciting.

 But isn't glass FRAGILE?

-It’s a common misconception is that glass is fragile and breaks easy.
-This most likely stems from the early days when glass was first used in windows, mirrors, etc. However with advancements in manufacturing the truth is, granite and glass have very similar properties.
+It’s a common misconception that a glass bar or countertop will be fragile and easily broken.
+Back when glass was first used in windows and mirrors, it was inherently fragile due to the relatively crude processes available at the time.
+However, with modern advancements in manufacturing, the truth is that granite and glass have very similar properties.

-Evidentially, in most cases glass is actually stronger than granite or stone as it is a much denser material.
+As a matter of fact, in most cases a custom glass countertop is actually stronger than granite or stone, as it is a much denser and more structurally consistent material.
 Imagine a slab of granite at a quarter (¼”) inch thick.
-It would break with significantly less force, than ¼” glass.
-This is due to the pores, veins, and imperfections in the stone.
-Now if you imagine the glass at 1″ – 3″ thick, you’ll end up with quite a substantial piece of material.
+It would break with significantly less force than ¼” glass, due to the pores, veins, and imperfections in the stone.
+On the other hand, a glass bar top, tabletop or countertop at 1″– 3″ thick is quite a substantial piece of material.
 Countertops with 3/4″ or less thickness can be tempered to harden the surface, creating a safer, stronger piece.